sarietta/theoputer-blog/content/posts/ground-noise.md

 ### Large Current Loops

 There's another issue with high inductance that is more subtle.
-Normally we don't differentiate between impedence and resistance.
-That's because for low-frequency DC-like signals, resistance is the same as impedence.
-But for high-frequency signals inductance becomes the more prominent term in the impedence equation:
+Normally we don't differentiate between impedance and resistance.
+That's because for low-frequency DC-like signals, resistance is the same as impedance.
+But for high-frequency signals inductance becomes the more prominent term in the impedance equation:

 $$
 \begin{align*}